 Raphael is a musician and composer

 He picked up the guitar as a youth and never set it down.
-Raphael is a Vermont-based multi instrumentalist and composer dedicated to inspiring musical adventures for “children” of all ages.
+Raphael Groten is a Vermont-based multi-instrumentalist and composer dedicated to inspiring musical healing for all ages.
 His musical styles span the globe, from classical and sacred music, to the roots of the Americas and the sounds of the East.
-As a recording artist, Raphael has received critical acclaim for his acoustic recordings produced by Will Ackerman.
-In 2021, as he began to self-produce, Raphael expanded his sound to include more instrumentation and an album for children and families.
-His upcoming release, Great Blue, returns to his roots as a solo artist, yet features the flute rather than the guitar.
+As a recording artist, Raphael has received critical acclaim for his acoustic recordings produced by Will Ackerman and for his family album, G’Raph - Happily Ever Now.
+His 2022 solo flute album, Great Blue, reached #1 on the ZMR world radio play charts and was featured on NPR’s “Hearts of Space”.
+This spring Raphael released his 7th album, Inner Sanctum, a collection of ambient electric guitar.

 Behind the music

 Even as Raphael was experiencing success with his band, something began to stir inside him that summoned him to see what he could do to effect a positive change in the world.
 In 1993, while taking a holistic health class, he met his first shamanic teacher.
 She re-entered his life as a healer and teacher in 2002 after his four-month-old son was involved in a near fatal accident.
-Raphael became increasingly aware of the healing power of sound as he played guitar for his son during his first night in intensive care, and the following day, when a therapeutic harpist played for his family.
+Raphael became increasingly aware of the healing power of sound as he played guitar for his son during his first night in intensive care and the following day, when a therapeutic harpist played for his family.
 It was in these moments that Raphael was propelled to compose, perform, and eventually record intentional healing music.
-In 2005, Raphael began his in-depth study of sound healing, where he combined his calling to shamanism with his love of music.
-He now offers individual and group sessions for health and well-being.

 Groten credits the beginning of his recording career to his intuition.
-During his nightly meditation he was guided to email his song “Black River” to Will Ackerman, Windham Hill label founder and owner of Imaginary Road Studios.
-Acting on this guidance, he emailed Ackerman and asked for assistance in producing his first recording of solo guitar for healing.
+In 2014, during a nightly meditation, Raphael was guided to email his song “Black River” to Will Ackerman, Grammy winning guitarist and Windham Hill label founder.
+Acting on this guidance, he emailed the song and requested assistance in producing his first recording of solo guitar for healing.
 Ackerman responded the next day and a working friendship was formed.
 Three months later, Journey Home was recorded at Will’s renowned Imaginary Road Studios.
+In 2019, Will was featured on Star Lullaby, Raphael’s sophomore release.
+Last year, 10 years after their meeting, Will was featured on Unity, Raphael’s release with violinist Rebecca Kodis.
+To bring it full circle, Raphael’s song “Black River” was included on Will’s 2024 release, The Gathering: Guitar.